Every kitchen has a bunch of handy tools and utensils that can instantly save a cooking emergency.

 - Simply dissolve a few dashes of vinegar into a handful of baking soda and mix with water.
 Pour the mixture into the pan and boil it.
 After a few minutes, when the bubbles start forming, pour out the solution.
 The baking soda mixture is amazing at dissolving the most obstinate stains.
 Now, you can wash the pan as usual.

-- Proceed to seasoning the pan by pouring a few drops of oil over the surface and warm it up at medium heat.
+- Proceed to season the pan by pouring a few drops of oil over the surface and warm it up at medium heat.
 Switch on your oven to 300 degrees Fahrenheit and pour enough oil to cover the entire surface.

 Place the pan inside to bake for up to 2 hours.